SAP/cap-operator/README.md

 The operator can be deployed using the [helm chart](https://github.com/sap/cap-operator-lifecycle/tree/release/chart) which is part of [CAP Operator Lifecycle](https://github.com/sap/cap-operator-lifecycle) repo.

 #### CRDs
-CRDs for the CAP Operator can be applied from the [./crds](./crds) folder, these are also copied over to the [helm chart](https://github.com/sap/cap-operator-lifecycle/tree/main/chart) when updated.
+CRDs for the CAP Operator can be applied from the [./crds](./crds) folder, these are also copied over to the [helm chart](https://github.com/sap/cap-operator-lifecycle/tree/main/chart) when released.

 ## Support, Feedback, Contributing